 Alabama law enables the executor of any estate to file with the court a request for an executor fee that is no higher than 5% of the value of the estate being probated.
 Methods like this are often used to compensate executors because when there are more assets in the estate, it is typically more complicated for the executor to carry out all of their necessary duties.

-This can include life insurance policies and 401(k)s or other accounts that pass directly to named beneficiaries based on the forms filed by the account owner for those beneficiaries.
+Alabama executors are entitled to reasonable compensation of up to 2.5% of assets received and 2.5% of disbursements.
+Ala.
+Code § 43-8-848(a).
+Assets that pass outside of the probate process, however, are not included in these calculations.
+Excluded assets include life insurance policies and 401(k)s or other accounts that pass directly to named beneficiaries based on the forms filed by the account owner for those beneficiaries.
 Some of the different factors to consider as it relates to executor fees compensation in Alabama include the size of the estate and the overall results obtained, the capabilities and experience of the person assigned to the role of executor, compensation that is customarily charged in similar cases, and the difficulty or uniqueness of the administrative process.

 Further Compensation for Executors in Alabama

 The court can also allow for additional compensation beyond what has been stated here as a guideline.
 For example, the court will award additional compensation if the personal representative performed extraordinary services beyond what a personal representative is commonly required to perform.
 Examples of extraordinary services may include:

 - Dealing with a tax audit or complex tax or accounting issues

 - Dealing with estate litigation, including claims against the estate

 The amount of additional compensation that court may award for extraordinary services is typically based on the amount of additional time spent on those tasks.